 The symptoms of a flea, mite, or chigger bite may resemble other conditions or medical problems.
-Always consult your doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 Treatment for bites caused by fleas, mites and chiggers

-Specific treatment for these insect bites will be determined by your doctor.
+Specific treatment for these insect bites will be discussed with you by your healthcare provider.
 Some general guidelines for treatment may include the following:

 Clean the area well with soap and water.